 You will have greater success finding palm oil free candy by purchasing candy bags separately.
 All the holiday candy mix bags we found for Christmas contain palm oil.

 Also, if you don’t see your favorite candies on this list, they may contain palm oil and palm oil derivatives.
 Check out our comprehensive list of Halloween candy without palm oil for more info.
+Learn about what to buy instead of mixed candy bags.
+Candy assortments most always contain palm oil.
 Read labels in stores.
 It only takes a few seconds.

 Remember, there are many more holiday candies with palm oil than without it.